-Product Platform Definition

-Rules which define the boundaries of a particular product platform, developed using the Product Platform Rulebook and defining key drivers, objectives, requirements and architecture.

-Product Platform Deployment Manual

-The manual for deploying a specific product platform in a project setting, including configuration, ordering, supply chain management, assembly and how complementary components interface to form all or part of a finished building.

-Product Platform Development Framework

-A common framework to support the development of product platforms.
+Product Platform Definition Rules which define the boundaries of a particular product platform, developed using the Product Platform Rulebook and defining key drivers, objectives, requirements and architecture.
+Product Platform Deployment Manual The manual for deploying a specific product platform in a project setting, including configuration, ordering, supply chain management, assembly and how complementary components interface to form all or part of a finished building.
+Product Platform Development Framework A common framework to support the development of product platforms.
 The framework sets out a series of activities across three stages (Demand, Develop, Deploy) covering the identification of market demand through the development of a product platform to its eventual deployment on multiple projects.
 The Product Platform Development Framework is governed by the Product Platform Rulebook.

-Product Platform Roadmap

-A detailed breakdown of activities to inform planning and investment decisions, that sets out the order in which the product platform provider needs to develop product families and constituent parts.

-Product Platform Rulebook (The Rulebook)

-Rules, requirements and a guide to the development of all product platforms in construction.

-Product Platform Specification

-The component, interface and production specifications for a particular product platform, developed using the Product Platform Rulebook and based on the rules set out in the Product Platform Definition.

-Rules

-Within the Product Platform Rulebook, the Rules comprise general statements and definitions for which there is no alternative; as well as requirements for which no alternative is permitted unless specifically stated.
+Product Platform Roadmap A detailed breakdown of activities to inform planning and investment decisions, that sets out the order in which the product platform provider needs to develop product families and constituent parts.
+Product Platform Rulebook (The Rulebook) Rules, requirements and a guide to the development of all product platforms in construction.
+Product Platform Specification The component, interface and production specifications for a particular product platform, developed using the Product Platform Rulebook and based on the rules set out in the Product Platform Definition.
+Rules Within the Product Platform Rulebook, the Rules comprise general statements and definitions for which there is no alternative; as well as requirements for which no alternative is permitted unless specifically stated.
 Compliance with the Rules determines whether something can be considered a product platform or not.

-THE RULES & PRINCIPLES

-THE RULES
+1. DEPLOYABLE

+Product platforms shall be deployable across multiple, non-identical assets so that it is possible to physically deliver nonidentical buildings or parts of buildings using the product platform - to distinguish from a oneoff or a cookie cutter repetition.

+2. CONFIGURABLE

+Product platforms shall be configurable to suit individual project requirements so that it is possible to comply with variations in requirements across different projects while still using the common repeatable elements of the platform.

+3. COMMON REPEATABLE ELEMENTS

+Product platforms shall comprise common repeatable elements

+including a kit-of-parts, production processes, knowledge and people and relationships so that there is holistic consideration of improving productivity and risk across all aspects of the delivery process, whilst accepting that different product platforms will share elements to differing degrees.
+4. INTERFACES

+Product platforms shall have defined interfaces which can be made available to the designers and suppliers of peripheral or complementary products, to enable the product platform to be reliably integrated with other parts of a building without being wholly dependent on the platform provider.

+5. QUALITY

+Product platforms shall have a defined quality standard to define a minimum level of quality to be achieved, and have documents and procedures in place (requirements, specifications, guidelines, or characteristics) that can be used consistently to ensure that materials, products, processes, and services (as appropriate) are fit for their intended purpose.
+Product platforms shall have a structured approach to information for: Product information; Deployment information; Organisational information; including capability and credibility.
+To enable those in the client domain to make an informed choice about the use of the platform and how it will affect outcomes; and to enable those in the product domain to feed in their information seamlessly.
+To enable those in the project domain to correctly evaluate, configure and deploy platforms.

+6. STRUCTURED INFORMATION

-5. OPEN
+7. OPEN